 The "Chief's Own" 11th Wing, while adopting the missions of Andrews, continued to oversee all operations of the Air Force Band, Honor Guard, and Chaplaincy which are located at now Joint Base Anacostia - Bolling.
 For a decade, the 11th Wing was proud to be host of the base bearing the name of one of the true founding fathers of today's most powerful air and space force.

 In June 2020, the 316th Wing was reactivated as the 11th Wing was inactivated.
-In late July, the flag-draped casket of the American civil rights leader Rep. John Lewis arrived at Joint Base Andrews en route to lie in state on the East Front Steps of the Capitol for a public viewing.
+In late July, the flag-draped casket of the American civil rights leader Rep. John R. Lewis arrived at Joint Base Andrews en route to lie in state on the East Front Steps of the U.S. Capitol for a public viewing.
 Lewis served as U.S. Representative of Georgia's Fifth Congressional District from his election in November 1986 until his death in 2020.
 Gen. Charles Q. Brown, Jr. took the oath of office as Air Force chief of staff during a ceremony at Andrews on August 6, 2020, making history as the first African American leader of a military service.
 JBA Airmen provided support in September 2020 for the funeral of Supreme Court Justice Ruth Bader Ginsburg, the first woman in U.S. history to lie in state in the U.S. Capitol.

 Joint Base Andrews plays a dynamic and critical part in the defense of our nation.
 It has evolved from the muddy fields and wooden buildings of the 1940s supporting the P-47 Thunderbolt and F-80 Shooting Star, to a modern airfield supporting multi-million dollar nationally significant mission assets including Air Force One, the F-16 Fighting Falcon, the KC-135 Stratotanker, and the UH-1N Huey, solidifying itself as "America's Airfield."